edean11/3datajs-bundle/README.md

 - backgroundColor = RGB array (i.e. [0,255,0]) if 'color' was chosen for backgroundType

 - backgroundImage = image URL if 'image' was chosen as the backgroundType

+- backgroundRotationX,Y,Z = determine how much to rotate the background over each axis

 - nodeColor = default node color if nodeColorFunction returns undefined for any data point